Toric moment mappings and Riemannian structures: Riemannian geometry in six dimensions

-In conclusion, $SO(6)$-inequivalent (but $O(6)$-equivalent) mixed structures are parametrized at each point by the various $\sF$'s.
-The fact that $f$-structures in six dimensions provide a special case of mixed structures is due to the isomorphism $SO(2)\cong U(1)$.\smallbreak
+In conclusion, the $\sF$ and $\sD$ type orbits parametrize at each point the $SO(6)$-inequivalent (but $O(6)$-equivalent) mixed structures.
+The fact that $f$-structures in six dimensions provide a special case of MS's is due to the isomorphism $SO(2)\cong U(1)$ (strictly speaking also the OPS's parametrized by $\sG$ are examples of $f$-structures).\smallbreak